-- You must complete two full credits of experiments, and no less, if you wish to earn the 5% credit. - If you do not wish to participate as a research subject for any reason, you may still earn your research participation credit by observing two hours of experiments.
-If you would like to choose this option, please see the course coordinator, Dr. Michelle Cadieux, in PC 110. - If you fail to show up for two experiments, you will lose your option to complete the research participation credit.
+- You must complete two credits on Sona, and no less, if you wish to earn the 5% exam reweight. - If you do not wish to participate as a research subject for any reason, you may still earn your research participation credit by observing two hours of experiments.
+If you would like to choose this option, please see the course coordinator at intropsych@mcmaster.ca - If you fail to show up for two experiments, you will lose your option to complete the research participation credit.
 If you know in advance that you will be unable to attend a scheduled experiment, please contact the experimenter as soon as possible.